-Once the results of the study are complete, it is time to start writing your article for publication in a scientific journal or other forum.
+Once the results of the study are complete, it is time to start writing your report or article for publication in a scientific journal or other forum.

 The main purpose of medical research is to improve human health.
 In order to achieve this purpose, the results from research need to be communicated in an understandable way, and to reach the correct recipient.

 By means of scientific articles, research results can be disseminated to researcher colleagues, healthcare personnel and the general public, and generate further development in the long term and function as a basis for changes in healthcare.
 Before scientific articles are published, they are scrutinised using peer review.
 The persons scrutinising the article are experts in the subject area, and the scrutiny is carried out to ensure the research is of a good scientific standard.

 It is an advantage if the article is written using simple language, and gives a clear answer to the scientific question.
 Being clear with both the message and what you want to disseminate facilitates matters for both the readers and the author.

 The websites of journals have detailed instructions for authors, including the type of publications the journal can receive, what headings should be included, information on how the publication shall be formatted, and the rules that apply for any figures or tables.
 A typical medical scientific article is divided up into introduction, method, result and discussion, and answers the questions:

 - Why was the study conducted?

 - What were the results?

 - What is the importance?